Four-toed SalamanderHemidactylium scutatum

 Diet: Small invertebrates, such as worms, spiders, and mites.

 - Four-toed Salamanders are considered glacial relicts.
-These are species which have survived from the ice age in isolated habitats due to favorable microclimatic and soil conditions in their habitats.
+These are species that have survived from the ice age in isolated habitats due to favorable microclimatic and soil conditions in their habitats.

-- Best places to see in Tennessee: Sphagnum or moss bogs in Great Smoky Mountains.
+- Best places to see in Tennessee: Sphagnum or moss bogs in the Great Smoky Mountains.